 - This year, an estimated 43,550 women will die from breast cancer in the U.S.

 - Although rare, men get breast cancer too.
-In 2021, an estimated 2,650 men will be diagnosed with breast cancer this year in the U.S. and approximately 530 will die.
+In 2022, an estimated 2,710 men will be diagnosed with breast cancer in the U.S. and approximately 530 men will die from breast cancer.

 - 1 in 8 women in the United States will be diagnosed with breast cancer in her lifetime

 - Breast cancer is the most common cancer in American women, except for skin cancers.
 It is estimated that in 2022, approximately 30% of all new women cancer diagnoses will be breast cancer.